zuozhenggh/learning-library/developer-library/converged-db-on-premises/json/insert_json.md

 ## Introduction

+This lab walks you through the steps of inserting and updating json data.
+We can use standard database APIs to insert or update JSON data.
+We can work directly with JSON data contained in file-system files by creating an external table that exposes it to the database.
-This lab will show you how to use Oracle SQL function json-mergepatch or PL/SQL object-type method json-mergepatch() to update specific portions of a JSON document.
-You pass it a JSON Merge Patch document, which specifies the changes to make to a specified JSON document.
-JSON Merge Patch is an IETF standard
+In this lab we can add a row to our json table purchase_order using insert query and  we can use Oracle SQL function json_mergepatch to update specific portions of a JSON document.

 ## Before You Begin